MaisonetteWorld/slate/source/index.html.md

 # Subscribers

-Get a single subscriber, accessible by user of the subscriber or admin
+Get all subscribers, only accessible to admin users

 ## Create a subscriber